 If you thought that Tel Aviv was the only place to go out in Israel, then you heard wrong.
+Try our highlights of Jerusalem day tour or travel to Jordan for a Petra day tour.
 While Jerusalem is mostly known for its historic and religious sites, it also boasts a flourishing and vibrant nightlife with a more chill and easygoing vibe than Tel Aviv.
 You’ll definitely want to allocate a night or two of your trip in Israel to experience the nightlife in Jerusalem.
 Whether you’re down to dance or listen to live music, there’s a good chance that you’ll find what you’re looking for.
 Here are the best bars in Jerusalem to check out during your next visit.

 For the best cocktails in Jerusalem, head downtown to Gatsby.
 This 1920s jazz-themed speakeasy presents a menu of interesting top-shelf cocktails composed of gourmet ingredients.
 The menu is based on the seven deadly sins and features cocktails like “Back to Black” which incorporates whisky, lemon, strawberry, pineapple, and ginger liqueur.
 Sway along to jazz music as you sip on one of their perfectly crafted cocktails.